Golvi1124/Golvi1124.HabitLogger/README.md

 ### Small extra improvements:
-- Using file-scoped namespaces to reduce nesting
+- Using file-scoped namespaces to reduce nesting.
 - Use same structure and/or improve readability.
 	- 'using' declaration expression (C# 9+) for cleaner disposal
 	>Before:   `using (var connection = new SqliteConnection(connectionString)))`